gardener/sow/README.md

 ## Plugins

-Plugins are used to exeute the real installation work.
+Plugins are used to execute the real installation work.
 There are several plugins delivered with the tool, but an installation source or even a single component might provide own or replace existing plugins.